Libbum/Chadburn/README.md

 Control Board
 -------------

-Will be using a [Teensy](http://www.pjrc.com/teensy/) once it arrives in the mail.
+Will be using a [Teensy](http://www.pjrc.com/teensy/), it has just arrived in the mail so prototyping will begin soon.